MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 	}
 	```

 	Note the ```[MobileAppController]``` attribute decorating the class definition.
-This attribute designates an ```ApiController``` as an Azure Mobile App controller, meaning it can be accessed through the Azure Mobile SDK using standard APIs.
-The Telemetry Controller is responsible for sending real-time telemetry to Earth-based Mission Control to monitor the progress of landing attempts.
+This attribute designates an ```ApiController``` as an Azure Mobile App controller, meaning it can be accessed through the Azure Mobile SDK using standard APIs. ```TelemetryController``` is responsible for sending real-time telemetry to Earth-based Mission Control to monitor the progress of landing attempts.

-1. To ensure that your transmissions are properly routed to Mission Control, you need to insert the mission event name.
+1. To ensure that your transmissions are properly routed to Mission Control, you need to insert a mission event name.
 Open **CoreConstants.cs** in the "Common" folder of the **DroneLander.Backend** project, locate the field named ```MissionEventName```, and replace "[ENTER_MISSION_EVENT_NAME]" with the value given to you at the start of the event.

 	![Updating the mission event name](Images/vs-mission-name.png)